cooper/ferret/std/doc/Test.md

-# main::Test
+# Test

-This is the main::Test class version 1.0.
+This is the Test class version 1.0.

 Provides a basic test suite.